-Best Outdoor Saunas for Your Backyard – 2023
+Best Outdoor Saunas for Your Backyard – 2024

-Close-up image of Jules Walters
+Jules Walters headshot

 As our lives become more fast-paced and digitally inclined, the need to disconnect and unwind has never been greater.
 Outdoor saunas can be the perfect retreat, particularly if you can have one in the privacy of your own yard.
 Beyond the tranquility and relaxation, both traditional Finnish saunas and modern electric saunas are also gaining increasing recognition of their potential health benefits.